sebescudie/VL.DBSCAN/README.md

 # VL.DBSCAN

-_A simple implementation of [viceroypenguin's DBSCAN .NET lib](https://github.com/viceroypenguin/DBSCAN)._
+_A simple implementation of [viceroypenguin's DBSCAN .NET lib](https://github.com/viceroypenguin/DBSCAN) in VVVV Gamma._

 ## Usage

-Go to VL's command line and type
+Go to gamma's command line and type

 > nuget install VL.DBSCAN

-Testes with vvvv-gamma 222
+Tested with vvvv-gamma preview 222.
+This repo contains an example VL doc in the `examples` folder.

 ## Notes